 Guest worship leader Rev. Dr. Patience Stoddard returned to our pulpit to talk about the importance understanding and advocating for the mentally ill in the current debate on health care.
 She worked for 4 years as Director of Pastoral Care at NH Hospital and shared some of the spiritual lessons she learned from her patients.

 She led a multi-part meditation that began with a poem by Caitlin Gildrien (see below).
-This was followed by readings including recent articles on VT mental health care read by Karl Lindholm and an excerpt from Our Rag-Bone Hearts by Elizabeth O’Connor read by Patience as a lead into her sermon.
+This was followed by readings including recent articles on Vermont mental health care read by Karl Lindholm and an excerpt from Our Rag-Bone Hearts by Elizabeth O’Connor read by Patience as a lead-in to her sermon.

 The Search